elukuro/goheru-markdown-blog-react/src/article/06-some-git-command-that-might-you-dont-know.md

     Continuing in 1.0 seconds, assuming that you meant 'status'.
     --- then running git status command
 ```
-to deactivate this configuration simply `git config --global help.autocorrect 0`
+You can use the `git config --global help.autocorrect 0` command to deactivate this configeration.

 ## 4 Show file content inside a branch
-to preview content of a file in other branch you can simply use this command `git show <branch>:<path/to/file>`
+to preview the content of a file in other branch you can simply use the `git show <branch>:<path/to/file>` command.

 ```
 git show development:README.md